lilithmod/docs/docs/config/queuestats/index.md

 :::caution

-Change your config at https://me.lilithmod.xyz.
+Change your config [here](https://me.lilithmod.xyz).
 To reload your changed config in-game, use the command `/lreload`

 :::